wendyverdonk93/docs/content/payment-methods/banks/bancontact-qr/activate-bancontact-qr.md

 Enable Bancontact as payment method in your ecommerce platform to finalize the connection.

 Read the regular [Bancontact](/payment-methods/bancontact/#activate) pages to activate Bancontact and Bancontact QR.

+If you have any questions, please contact us at <sales@multisafepay.com>